-Adriel Boals, Assistant Professor; Ph.D., North Carolina State University.
+Adriel Boals, Associate Professor; Ph.D., North Carolina State University.
 Executive functioning and emotion; trauma memory and health; stress and memory.

 Camilo Ruggero, Assistant Professor; Ph.D., University of Miami.
 Bipolar disorder; quantitative analyses.

-John Ruiz, Assistant Professor; Ph.D., University of Utah.
+John Ruiz, Associate Professor; Ph.D., University of Utah.
 Social and physiological psychology; health psychology; cardiovascular illness.

 Rex Wright, Professor; Ph.D., University of Kansas.
 Determinants and cardiovascular consequences of effort.